 - Web server: required for BlueSpice basic operations - Database: required for BlueSpice basic operations - Tomcat: required for PDF and VisualDiff - Elasticsearch: required for ExtendedSearch and various title select boxes.
-Will fallback to standard MediaWiki search if not available. - PhantomJS: required for rendering article preview images. - Parsoid: required for VisualEditor.
-Note: in BlueSpice 4.0 this is no longer required.
+Will fallback to standard MediaWiki search if not available. - PhantomJS: required for rendering article preview images. - Parsoid: required for VisualEditor (not used starting BlueSpice 4.0).